qayqaq/aoyang-digital-garden/src/site/notes/Notes/2025/10/13/Variational Monte Carlo.md

 ## 5. Conclusion

 Variational Monte Carlo is a cornerstone of modern computational physics.
 It provides an intuitive and powerful framework for approximating the ground state of quantum many-body systems by combining the rigor of the variational principle with the efficiency of Monte Carlo sampling.
 While its accuracy is fundamentally limited by the choice of the trial wavefunction, its favorable scaling and ability to explicitly treat correlations make it an invaluable tool.
-Furthermore, VMC is often the essential first step for more advanced and accurate techniques like [[Notes/2025/10/13/Projector Quantum Monte Carlo\|Diffusion Monte Carlo]], for which it provides the high-quality trial wavefunctions needed for importance sampling and the fixed-node approximation.
+Furthermore, VMC is often the essential first step for more advanced and accurate techniques like [[Notes/2025/10/13/Diffusion Monte Carlo\|Diffusion Monte Carlo]], for which it provides the high-quality trial wavefunctions needed for importance sampling and the fixed-node approximation.